Glasgow and Southwest Scotland May 4-9, 2018

 Glasgow Police Museum.* This is about the city police force, the oldest in the world from 1800.
 It has all its uniforms over the years, some of its renowned force profiled, some crimes detailed, and 100 uniforms of police forces from all over the world.

 The Modern Institute.* This contemporary art museum has 2 locations showing rotating exhibitions, usually one artist per site.
-The one at the main site looked like a permanent show it was so well exhibited – all figures with geometric borders and intensely bright colors.
+The one at the main site looked like a permanent show it was so well exhibited – all figures with geometric borders and intensely bright colours.

 East End.
 The oldest part of the city, a 10-minute walk from George Square.